Breush/sloubi-chess/roadmap.md

 # Known bugs

 - Create new game and save it, library will not be updated once back on it.
+- @fixme Longest game clear takes a long time
+- Ctrl does not work on Windows?
+- Lower requirements to descriptorbuffers?

 # Features ideas

 - Clean up config: parse TOML
-- Manage "kinds", for puzzles and compositions.
+- @fixme Manage "kinds", for puzzles and compositions.
 To reveal moves progressively
 - Improve demo library by adding a bunch more!
 - Currently unable to add NAG graphically
 - Read comments to see if squares or moves are cited, and display arrows and such
-- Rework _download_twic_database
+- Rework _download_twic_database + better database elsewhere?
 - Font AA with distancefield
-- Edit Result via UI
+- @fixme Edit Result via UI + BoardOrientation + Elos
 - Temporary mode, to explore variations with even undo
 - Change of layout when H>W
 - Navigate between subgames